Skip to main content

 • IN is often used to indicate an INPUT and it is how we control the circuit using the micro:bit

-7. We'll add the Submersible Pump next.
+9. We'll add the Water Pump next.
 The pump needs to be connected to the 9 Volt Battery for power.
 The Relay Module sits between the Battery and the Pump and acts as a "Smart Switch" to turn on the pump by closing the circuit when the micro:bit tells it to.
+The Red (Positive) wire from the battery connector will go to the COM (Common) Screw Terminal on the Relay Module.

-• We'll add the Submersible Pump next.
+• We'll add the Water Pump next.
 The pump needs to be connected to the 9 Volt Battery for power.

 • The Relay Module sits between the Battery and the Pump and acts as a "Smart Switch" to turn on the pump by closing the circuit when the micro:bit tells it to.